Green Valentine's Gift Ideas:

 Okay, okay.
 Chocolate is probably a must for a lot of women.
 So, how about fair-trade and organic chocolate?
 Or maybe a romantic night making fudge together is the perfect Green Valentine gift idea?

 - Instead of a restaurant:

-A homemade, homegrown, local and/or organic meal is a great alternative to eating out.
+A homemade, homegrown, local and/or organic meal is a great (and more affordable) alternative to eating out.
 Organic wine is an easy find.
 Using beeswax candles will add the romantic touch without breathing the fumes.

 - Something unique:

 Plant a tree together to symbolize your relationship's strength and endurance.
 Place a list (on compostable paper of course) of all the things you love about each other under its roots.